-MHOA-NJ has been working with some of our legislators to help them understand which issues are most important for manufactured home owners.
-If you want to help us please send an email to our organization to be placed on our mailing list.
+MHOA-NJ has been working with some of our legislators to help them understand which issues are most important for manufactured homeowners.
+If you want to help us, please send an email to our organization to be placed on our mailing list.

 The Act would allow new home purchasers to classify their manufactured homes as real property at the time of the first retail sale in addition to any time thereafter.
-The Act would require that purchasers of manufactured homes are informed of their right to convert their purchase to real property and would not place any requirement that the home be placed on a “permanent foundation” before being reclassified.
+The Act would require that purchasers of manufactured homes are informed of their right to convert their purchase to real property and would not place any requirement that the home is placed on a “permanent foundation” before being reclassified.

 Manufactured Home Owners Association of New Jersey is pleased to present the suite of policy documents prepared by CFED (Corporation for Enterprise Development) and its partners (including the Manufactured Home Owners Association of New Jersey).
 They have developed a set of tools to help advocates educate policymakers, allied organizations and the general public about how public policy can improve the lives and financial security of owners of manufactured housing.

 CFED’s Manufactured Housing Toolkit includes Policy Briefs, Resource Guides and Communication Tools.
 Policy Briefs are intended to be broadly disseminated and shared with policymakers and allies, while the Resource Guides include legislative analysis, examples of states where certain policies have been adopted, and other detailed information to help advocates in making the case for manufactured housing.
 The Communication Tools include both concise messages to share with policymakers and community members, as well as tips for advocates in framing the discussion.